dabbodev/Moxley/readme.md

 The new keySort and itemSort options accept a string containing a javascript sort function that will execute whenever a new item is added to the collection

+You can also find a collection by passing it's string form ._id parameter to the ._findCollection function of a root node

 #### Binding Collections

 You can now bind nodes to collections!
 This creates an automatically updating link between them so that when a new child is added to the node, it will automatically be passed to the collection!
 To do this we use the ._bind command